Yefeng0920/MA_Map_Bib/README.md

 ### `Data` folder

-The `data` folder includes the raw data files that were retrieved from meta-analysis papers published in different disciplines.
+The `data` folder includes the raw data files retrieved from meta-analysis papers published in different disciplines.

 ### `Function` folder